illuminat3/ChromecastIframe/README.md

 # ChromecastIframe

+## Description

-A project that will allow a user to chromecast a website with no hassle
+This is a csharp project that attempts to load any website in a hassle free manner.
+I am attempting to implement this using [Sharpcaster](https://github.com/Tapanila/SharpCaster)